Deep Learning Enhanced Realized GARCH: Introduction

 In the past two decades, many ex-post estimators of asset return volatility using high-frequency data have been introduced to the literature.
 Examples include the realized variance of \cite{andersen_answering_1998}, realized kernel variance of \cite{barndorff-nielsen_designing_2008} and bipower variation of \cite{barndorff-nielsen_power_2004}.
 These estimators, collectively referred to as realized volatility measures, are more informative than daily squared returns about representing the underlying volatility level, thus providing a better tool for modeling and forecasting volatility. \cite{engle_new_2002} explored the idea of including realized volatility measures in the GARCH model and found that it significantly improves its fit to return data.
-Engle's model only uses a realized volatility measure as a deterministic input to the GARCH equation and pays no attention to explaining the variation in realized volatility measures which should be viewed as noisy proxies of the underlying volatility.
-Later, \cite{engle_multiple_2006} introduced the multiplicative error model (MEM) for jointly modeling both the return and realized volatility measure dynamics, in which each dynamic is modeled by a separate latent process. \cite{hansen_realized_2012} proposed the realized GARCH (RealGARCH) model, which adequately models and links the volatility dynamics and realized volatility measure dynamics, and it outperforms other models empirically \parencite{jiang_modeling_2018,xie_realized_2020,li_efficient_2021}. \cite{hansen_exponential_2016} further extended the RealGARCH model to realized EGARCH which incorporates multiple realized volatility measures of volatility.
+Engle's model only uses a realized volatility measure as a deterministic input to the GARCH equation and pays no attention to explaining the variation in realized volatility measures which should be viewed as noisy proxies of the underlying volatility. \cite{hansen_realized_2012} developed a complete model, called the realized GARCH (RealGARCH) model, that incorporates a realized measure into a GARCH framework and at the same time provides a measurement equation to explain the realized volatility measure dynamics.
+This model has been proven superior empirically \parencite{jiang_modeling_2018,xie_realized_2020,li_efficient_2021}. \cite{hansen_exponential_2016} further extended the RealGARCH model to realized EGARCH which incorporates multiple realized volatility measures of volatility.

+The RealGARCH model expresses the underlying volatility as a {\it linear} combination of several lagged realized measures.
+This approach might fall short in grasping the nonlinear relationships and enduring impacts that prior realized measures have on the present intrinsic volatility.
+This issue is similar to the well-known problem of GARCH that has led to the development of long-memmory and non-linear GARCH models such as Fractionally Integrated GARCH of \cite{baillie1996fractionally} and Recurrent Conditional Heteroskedasticity (RECH) of \cite{nguyen_recurrent_2022}.
+This paper aims to extend RealGARCH and address its limitation by leveraging modern deep learning techniques together with recent advancements in Bayesian computation techniques.